-I have published a booklet (Assessment of Attachment Related Pathology Surrounding Divorce) that describes my recommended approach to structuring a trauma-informed clinical psychology assessment process.
-It requires six sessions, the first two are one with each parent to collect history and symptom information, the next two are with the child and targeted-rejected parent to obtain direct symptom observation data, the final two are one session with each parent to examine their parental beliefs and attitudes.
-In my private practice, this set of structured assessment sessions focusing on three symptoms (attachment pathology, personality disorder pathology displayed by the child, and a persecutory delusion displayed by the child) is typically enough to make a DSM-5 diagnosis, which then guides treatment planning recommendations.
+I have published a booklet that describes my recommended approach to structuring an trauma-informed clinical psychology assessment process requiring six sessions, one with each parent to collect history and symptom information, two with the child and targeted-rejected parent to obtain direct symptom observation data, and one session each with the parents to examine their parental beliefs and attitudes.
+In my private practice, this set of structured assessment sessions focusing on three symptoms (attachment pathology, personality disorder pathology displayed by the child, and a persecutory delusion displayed by the child) is typically adequate to make a DSM-5 diagnosis, which then guides treatment planning recommendations.

-However, the assessing mental health provider is free to conduct whatever assessment they deem necessary, as long as it addresses the referral question and assesses the three domains of symptom of concern
+However, assessing mental health providers are free to conduct whatever assessment they like, as long as it addresses the referral question and assessed the three domains of symptom of concern

-- 1) Attachment suppression toward a normal range parent; yes no- somewhat. - 2) Personality disorder pathology displayed by the child; yes no somewhat. - 3) A persecutory delusion displayed by the child toward; yes no somewhat.
+- 1) Attachment suppression toward a normal range parent; yes no- somewhat. - 2) Personality disorder pathology displayed by the child; yes no somewhat. - 3) Delusional pathology, a persecutory delusion is displayed by the child toward a normal-range parent; yes no somewhat.